maximilianMairinger/slotifyCss/README.md

 # Slotify css

 Wrap all applicable selectors of an css sheet into ::slotted brackets.
-With a focus on being fast and having a small bundlesize.
+With a focus on being fast and having a small bundlesize ([3.6kB](https://bundlephobia.com/package/slotify-css@1.0.0)).

 ## Limitations / Prerequestites